 My first observation was that their overall stock allocation was relatively high, even at their current ages of around 50.
 I questioned them about that and their risk tolerance.
 Then, since this couple is about 15 years away from retirement, I suggested that they may want to start reducing their stock allocation at approximately five years away from retirement, if not sooner, given their current fairly aggressive stock allocation.

-Most financial experts say that you shouldn’t move completely out of equities as you age.
-They suggest that maintaining some diversification and room to grow with stocks is a good idea, even after you are retired.
+Most financial experts say that you shouldn't move completely out of equities as you age.
+They suggest that maintaining some diversification and room to grow with stocks is a good idea, even after retiring.

-Since I am getting closer to retirement, my total stock fund allocations are down to around 30 percent, which I admit is pretty conservative for someone who isn’t even retired yet.
-But I have always been conservative when it comes to stocks; I don’t think I have ever held more than 60 percent.
-For me, it’s more important to protect what I have worked for and saved rather than getting a lot more by betting on the market.
-As Warren Buffet said in one of his now famous homespun quotes on investing: “Rule No. 1: Never Lose Money.
-Rule No. 2: Never Forget Rule No. 1.”
+Since I am getting closer to retirement, my total stock fund allocations are down to around 30 percent, which I admit is pretty conservative for someone who isn't even retired yet.
+But I have always been conservative regarding stocks; I don't think I have ever held more than 60 percent.
+For me, it's more important to protect what I have worked for and saved rather than getting a lot more by betting on the market.
+As Warren Buffet said in one of his now-famous homespun quotes on investing: "Rule No. 1: Never Lose Money.
+Rule No. 2: Never Forget Rule No. 1."

-Of course, all investors lose money from time to time, even if its only temporary.
+Of course, all investors lose money from time to time, even if it's only temporary.
 From a biblical perspective, risk-taking is not inherently wrong.
-Scripture does not condemn the principle of shared risk, prudently taken (as with equity in sound businesses) and associated profit-sharing.
-In fact, it seems to encourage putting capital to work and even to take some risks in doing so.
+Scripture does not condemn the principle of shared risk, prudently taken (as with equity in sound businesses), and associated profit-sharing.
+It seems to encourage putting capital to work and even taking some risks in doing so.
 This idea shows up prominently in Matt.25:14-30, the Parable of the Talents.
 As fellow blogger Bob Lotich wrote,

 It is interesting to me how upset the master got with the steward who took no risks.
 The other two stewards did take risks and reaped the rewards.
 I often wonder why the parable didn't contain a steward who lost some of the investment.
 But either way, I think we are led to believe that the primary frustration of the master was that the steward was lazy and didn't even try.

-However, profit is almost always uncertain, and the willingness to take on excessive risk can be based on too much presumption on the future, which can become pure speculation, almost like gambling.
+However, profit is almost always uncertain, and the willingness to take on excessive risk can be based on too much presumption about the future, which can become pure speculation, almost like gambling.

 It is an interesting effect…We look at the most recent evidence, take it too seriously, and expect things will continue in that way.

 I might simply call it presumption.
-And as we know, presumption is not faith, and it certainly isn’t a wise way to make investing decisions.
+And as we know, presumption is not faith, and it certainly isn't a wise way to make investing decisions.
 But one thing we know for sure is that stocks go down.
-We also know that they go up, usually to levels that are higher than before they went down.
+We also know that they go up, usually to higher levels than before they went down.
 But that can take a while.

 What is "sequence of returns risk?"

-The topic of stock allocation percentage when one is near or in retirement is a subject of a lot of debate in the investment community.
-But it has less to do with risk tolerance on an emotional level (although that is certainly an important part of it) and more to do with basic math.
+The topic of stock allocation percentage when one is near or in retirement is a subject of debate in the investment community.
+But it has less to do with risk tolerance on an emotional level (although that is undoubtedly an important part of it) and more to do with basic math.
 Some recommend that you stay heavily invested in stocks throughout retirement.
-At the other extreme, there are those who say that retirees need to be totally out of the stock market and only invest in “safe” things like Treasury securities, I Bonds, and CDs.
+On the other extreme, some say that retirees need to be totally out of the stock market and only invest in "safe" things like Treasury securities, I Bonds, and CDs.

-I guess I fall somewhere in between, but definitely toward the “safer” end of things.
-It is very hard to stay ahead of inflation if you are only investing in “safe” fixed income instruments.
-On the other hand, being too heavily invested in higher-risk assets like stocks can cause problems as well as we shall see.
+I guess I fall somewhere between, but definitely toward the "safer" end of things.
+It is tough to stay ahead of inflation if only investing in "safe" fixed-income instruments.
+On the other hand, being too heavily invested in higher-risk assets like stocks can cause problems as we shall see.

-No one wants to see huge losses in their portfolios, ever.
-That’s the emotional risk tolerance part.
-But here’s the math part: A significant loss (which can mean different things to different people) just before or early in retirement can have some pretty serious damaging effects in the long term.
+No one wants to see massive losses in their portfolios, ever.
+That's the emotional risk tolerance part.
+But here's the math part: A significant loss (which can mean different things to different people) just before or early in retirement can have some pretty severe damaging effects in the long term.

 There's a fancy word for this – it's called "sequence risk" or "sequence of returns risk."
 It is the risk that you retire during an unfortunate period of poor returns.
 It has a "double whammy" effect (that's another technical, financial term) such that your savings go down in value at the same time you start taking money out.
 Respected retirement researcher, Dr. Wayne Pfau, explains the risk this way: